Get help with the CLI

 When you run the default Splunk CLI help, you will see these objects listed.

 You can use the CLI for administrative functions such as adding or editing inputs, updating configuration settings, and searching.
 If you want to see the list of administrative CLI commands type in:

 These commands are discussed in more detail in "Administrative CLI commands", the next topic in this manual.

-You can use the CLI to view and edit clustering configurations on the cluster master or cluster peer.
+You can use the CLI to view and edit clustering configurations on the indexer cluster nodes.
 For the list of commands and parameters related to clustering, type in:

 ./splunk help clustering